Updated October 2017

 What can I expect if I attend the RNL SEP forum?

-See how to navigate your campus successfully through the academic, demographic, and economic challenges ahead.
-For maximum benefit, bring a team of leaders to this forum to assess high-impact strategies that cross divisional lines.
+Attend this forum to see how to navigate your campus successfully through the academic, demographic, and economic challenges ahead.
+For maximum benefit, bring a team of leaders to the forum to assess high-impact strategies that cross divisional lines.
 Learn more and register.

 About the author